TendrilApps/tendrils-cli/docs/configuration.md

 - Contains default configuration values that are applied to actions in any [Tendrils repos](../README.md#tendrils-repo) unless otherwise specified
 - Stored in the `~/.tendrils` folder
     - `~/.tendrils/global-config.json`
-- This file is not usually version controlled as the configurations are mostly specific to the local computer
 - See also [`tendrils.json`](#tendrilsjson)

 ### `global-config.json` Schema